 Know What Brazilian Customers Expect

-What was once seen as expensive add-ons to an order are now expected, or augmented, levels of service.
+What was once seen as expensive add-ons to order are now expected, or augmented, levels of service.

 Augmented services are seen as going above and beyond the actual purpose of the product or service, but many companies now include augmented services as part of their deal to be more attractive to consumers.